 Although the sharks didn’t bite, angel investors who had seen the episode came forward.
 From $200,000 of seed money, the currently bustling Hammer and Nails chain was valued at $100 million by mid-2017, with 232 licensed franchise locations.
 It turns out men really do want manis and pedis.

 In 2015, all five sharks shot Mark Aramli and his BedJet — a fast-cooling fan system for under the bed sheets — right out of dreamland.
 As the inventor told HubSpot in 2017, “They hated me and they hated my product.
 They told me no one would ever want the BedJet.”

-Shark's words, though, aren't gospel.
+Shark’s words, though, aren’t gospel.
 With his own life savings, credit cards and a mortgaged house, Aramli invested in himself.
 By the time 2016 wrapped, sales rose 300 percent from the prior year, tracking double that in 2017.
-That same year, BedJet had an estimated company valuation of $9 million, with the average customer spend hovering at a cool $600.
+This year, BedJet has an estimated company valuation of $16 million, with the average customer spend hovering at a cool $600.

 Even though a 2013 appearance on “Shark Tank” left owner Lena Phoenix with no new investment money, it did lend credence to the notion that there’s no such thing as bad publicity.
 When the show was over, Xero Shoes found itself with 3,000 new orders for its lightweight, low-impact sports sandals.
 By 2015, revenue nearly doubled to $1.4 million; by 2017, Xero had over 75,000 customers in 94 countries and made more than $7 million in sales.

 The sharky exposure also gave Xero the momentum in 2017 to succeed at a crowdfunding plan that would sell up to 750,000 shares to investors at $4 a pop.
 Xero successfully ran right by its $1 million funding goal, raising 102 percent of its target.